 Our teams had very successful seasons.
 Here are some highlights from our athletic department:

-- Andrew Hall placed 2nd in the 200 IM at the Shore Conference Meet
+Shore Conference Champion: Andrew Hall placed 1st in the 200 IM and 2nd in the 100 Breaststroke

-- Andrew Hall qualified for the Meet of Champions in the 200 IM and the 100breastroke
+Andrew Hall qualified for the Meet of Champions in the 200 IM, 100 Fly, the 100 Breaststroke

 Girls Swimming – Record 9-3